AdobeDocs/release-notes.en/current.md

 New features in [!DNL Sites]:

-* A [new user interface](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/headless/content-fragments/content-fragment-console.html?lang=en) is now available for content admins and content authors to efficiently manage (take actions such as publish, unpublish, copy, move, and so on.), search/filter, and create content fragments for Headless use-cases.
+* A [new user interface](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/content-fragments/content-fragments-console.html?lang=en) is now available for content admins and content authors to efficiently manage (take actions such as publish, unpublish, copy, and move), search/filter, and create content fragments for Headless use-cases.

 * The new [Table of Contents Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/tableofcontents.html?lang=en) works not only with the [!UICONTROL Core Components] but with all components, automatically rendering table of contents on content pages.
 And, because it is rendered server-side and fully cached by the dispatcher, it is also efficient to load.